coopcycle/coopcycle-docs/en/restaurant/restaurant-management.md

 ### Additional delay before ordering

 This feature allows you to force clients to order with a minimum delay.
-For instance, if you want to have clients to order at least one day before the opening of the restaurant you can choose 1 day an 0 hours.
+For instance, if you want to have clients to order at least one day before the opening of the restaurant you can choose 1 day and 0 hours.

 ### Number of shipping choices (in days)